 - applying a warm, wet compress

 People with UC can reduce their risk of arthritis and joint pain by:

-- Eating a healthful diet.
-A registered dietitian can help create a suitable anti-inflammatory diet plan.
+- Eating a varied and balanced diet: A registered dietitian can help create a suitable diet plan.

-- Avoiding certain foods.
-It is best to limit or avoid foods that may aggravate UC symptoms, such as dairy products and high-fiber, high-fat, or spicy foods.
+- Avoiding certain foods: Some foods may aggravate UC symptoms, such as dairy products and high-fiber, high-fat, or spicy foods.

-- Lowering stress levels.
-Limiting exposure to stressful situations, seeing a therapist, and learning relaxation techniques, such as meditation, may help.
+- Managing stress: Limiting exposure to stressful situations, seeing a therapist, and learning relaxation techniques, such as meditation, may help.

-Ulcerative colitis is a form of inflammatory bowel disease (IBD).
+Ulcerative colitis is a form of IBD.
 Along with gastrointestinal symptoms, it can cause painful and swollen joints.

 A doctor can provide advice on treating both UC and any associated joint pain.